cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 <span style="font-variant:small-caps;">Marlene pulled a scribbled note</span> out of her pocket.
 On it was everything, she needed now.
-The last piece of a large mosaic of steps had just been added yesterday, at the bottom left.
+She had been researching the whole week, using her full knowledge, and just yesterday she got the last missing piece.
 Two words.
 "karlibender" and "LV7jolgS7brT5M", name and password, and she knew where they fit.
-The way to thois place was a little trip around the world, but it wouldn't take long.
+The way to this place was a trip around the world, but it wouldn't take long.
 She began the journey by logging on to a Berlin university computer with an account that no one had used for a long time.
-From there she went on to New York, a side trip to Brazil and then to New Jersey to Princeton University.
+From there she went on to a computer in New York, a side trip to another computer in Brazil and then to one in New Jersey at Princeton University.
 There Karl Bender and other scientists worked on a project that also involved American secret services.
 It was about satellites, espionage satellites, of course, top secret.
-Everything, even the project name, was secret.
+Everything, even the project name was secret.
 But Marlene knew about it.

 Karl Bender had a girlfriend, Corinne, and she had been Marlene's best anonymous friend for years.
-That is, they had never actually met and had had no contact with each other that anyone could know about.
+An anonymous friend means, that they never had actually met and had had no contact with each other that anyone could know about.
 They had met protected in the Tor network, in a chat room, and both had over the years taken great care that they always met anonymously, always protected by Tor masks.
 <div style="background-color: #dfd; color: black; padding: 10px; margin: 20px 0; border-radius: 5px;">
 The <em>Tor network</em> was an Internet project that made it possible to surf the Internet completely anonymously, or to chat or to send files.